One-Time Tape cipher machines

 claims that it was a Norwegian invention,

-Siemens T-43 and the
+and the British-Canadian Rockex,

-both of which were developed during WWII and were
+all of which were developed during WWII and were

 introduced in 1943.